-Terms offered: Fall 2022
+Terms offered: Fall 2023, Fall 2022

 Soft matter is ubiquitous in synthetic materials and plays a central role in living systems.
-This course aims to provide students with an introduction to the physics that govern the structure and dynamics of soft mater systems, including polymers, colloids, surfactants, membranes, and active matter.
+This course aims to provide students with an introduction to the physics that govern the structure and membranes, and active matter.
 A particular emphasis will be placed on connecting a microscopic physical picture to the emergent phenomena and properties of interest using scaling theory and statistical mechanics.

-Specific topics will include Brownian motion and colloidal dynamics, the depletion force, polymer chain conformation, rubber elasticity; and surfactant and liquid crystal thermodynamics.
+$\ \, \text{dynamics of soft mater systems, including polymers, colloids, surfactants,}$ depletion force, polymer chain conformation, rubber elasticity; and surfactant and liquid crystal thermodynamics.